Netural/frontend-resources/code-guidelines/Git.md

 ## Commits

 - Each commit should be a single *logical change*.
-Don't make several *logical changes* in one commit.
+Don't make several logical changes in one commit.
-  For example, if a patch fixes a bug and optimizes the performance of a feature, split it into two separate commits.
+  For example, if a patch fixes a bug and optimizes the performance of a certain feature, split it into two separate commits.

   *Tip: Use `git add -p` to interactively stage specific portions of the modified files.*